kunterbunt2/mercator/README.md

 1. Cluster bounding box not working.
 2. Camera movement is still bad.
 3. Economy is not stable, all sims eventually die of hunger.
+1. skybox top not oriented correctly (see reflection screenshot)